axtend/axtend/scripts/README.md

 # Scripts

-This folder contains a list of script useful to develop/test the Moonbeam Node
+This folder contains a list of script useful to develop/test the Axtend Node

 ## Requirements